-If you have any questions about your child's medical benefits, please call GHP Kids Member Services at 866-621-5235 (PA Relay 711).
-Your Member Services representative can tell you if a particular service is covered, if there are any benefit limits, what providers your child may see for a service, and what you may need to pay out of pocket for a service.
+If you have any questions about your child's medical benefits, please call GHP Kids customer care at 866-621-5235 (PA Relay 711).
+Your customer care representative can tell you if a particular service is covered, if there are any benefit limits, what providers your child may see for a service, and what you may need to pay out of pocket for a service.